vlandeiro/yamlett/README.md

                           'verbose': 0,
                           'warm_start': False}}}

 The run information is now stored in a document that can be easily parsed based on its structure.
-The top level keys of the document are `data`, `metrics`, and `model` and we think it is easier to find information this way than with long keys in a flat dictionary.
-You may want to look at all the metrics for a given run using `run.data["metrics"]` and that&rsquo;s easy to do with `yamlett`.
+The top level keys of the document are `data`, `metrics`, and `model` and we argue this makes it easier to find information than with long keys in a flat dictionary.
+For instance, you may want to look at all the metrics for a given run using `run.data["metrics"]`.

     {'f1_score': 0.9599839935974389}

-Note that `yamlett` does not enforce the document hierarchy so you are free to organize your run data as you see fit.
-Additionally, because `yamlett` is built on top of MongoDB, you can query runs in an `Experiment` using `find` or `aggregate`.
-For instance, we could retrieve all runs in the default experiment for which:
+Note that `yamlett` does not impose the document hierarchy so you are free to organize your run data as you see fit.
+Additionally, because `yamlett` is a light abstraction layer on top of MongoDB, you can query runs in an `Experiment` using `find` or `aggregate`.
+For example, we can retrieve all runs in the default experiment for which:

-1.  the model was fit with bias term
+1.  the model was fit with a bias term
 2.  on a dataset with at least 3000 data points
 3.  that yielded an F1 score of at least 0.9